অসমীয়াত পঢ়ক

 Article 356: Constitutional Provisions

 Article 356 of the Constitution of India provides the legal framework for imposing President’s Rule.
-It states that if the President is satisfied that the government of a state cannot be carried on in accordance with constitutional provisions, a proclamation may be issued.
+It states that if the President is satisfied that the govement of a state cannot be carried on in accordance with constitutional provisions, a proclamation may be issued.

-Section 1 of Article 356: The President can declare a state under President’s Rule if the state government fails due to a breakdown of constitutional machinery, such as loss of legislative majority or severe law-and-order failure.
+Section 1 of Article 356: The President can declare a state under President’s Rule if the state govement fails due to a breakdown of constitutional machinery, such as loss of legislative majority or severe law-and-order failure.

 Section 2 of Article 356: The proclamation remains valid for six months and may be extended up to a maximum of three years with Parliamentary approval.